AndrejsGrocs/Typescript-CheatSheet/README.md

 ## Typescript CheatSheet 🧑‍💻

-Main things ant methods what you need to know to start using Typescript.
+Main things and methods what you need to know to start using Typescript.
 In case if you already have the knowledge of a JavaScript.

 ### Typescript is not readable by the browser